junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 I see danger.
 And I see pain.
 The bright light in his soul, never more blinding.

-Why is tear both the sad sea water, and the broken wound that never really heal?
+Why is the word "tear" both the sad salty sea water, and the broken wound that never really heals?
 Because they're, really, the very same thing.

 I see the way out, and I see the way to keep Dean safe.
 The crossroads.

 Think carefully, choose wisely.

-Except, it is never a decision that need ponder.
+It is never a decision that needs ponder.

 Stepping aside, stepping back.

 Wound of the dimension, fixed by body of broken -- sounds poetically fair.
 And perfect for a penance.

+I'm back where I were.
+The tearing, confusing place.
+The dimension in between.

 I still hear the yelling of his calling.

+And beats of his heart.

 <br>

 ### Chap.
-3 (Missouri)
+3 Amid the Tears (Missouri)

-> **Outline:** Dean goes to Missouri, Pamela's seance had witnessed Cas's true form in multidimension then so can Missouri (use feather/coat fabric as medium), Dean gets info hint that Cas's true form and vessel are spliced and he's stuck, swears to find&help him. [+Cas POV: meet with Missouri in seance/spirit dimension, can talk/see, hesitant to come back because not want to continue tear dimension to endanger reality&Dean]
+> **Outline:** Dean goes to Missouri, Pamela's seance had witnessed Cas's true form in multidimension then so can Missouri (use feather&coat fabric as medium), Dean gets info/theory that Cas's true form and vessel are spliced and he's stuck, swears to find&help him.
+>
+> (Cas's POV: meet with Missouri in seance, Dean's spirit into the same dimension, can talk/see, hesitant to come back because not want to continue tear dimension to endanger reality & hurt Dean)
+>
+> Dean's solution: needs to separate Cas's true form from vessel, expel him then bound him again, banishing+summoning spell+holy fire circle
+>
+> first step: needs find Cas in real world again

+#### draft notes

+Dean can't see (without get eyes burned) but can talk/sync, Cas explains the physics theory behind the misform & giantness:

+Why giant: true form wavelength gets twisted at the edge of dimension, think of as how light get refracted on different media interface e.g. water-air surface; or quantum physics, wave-particle dualism, wave become longer (=shape larger) after passing through smaller slit (=tears), *Diffraction Effect*

+Why massive snow storm & countless vulture: anything touches the tear gets duplicated infinitely, like the item in between two parallel mirrors get infinite reflections, *Infinity Mirror Effect*

+Dean: "Cas, English" Cas: "going through portal makes me giant"

+Dean: "Who's dragging you away?"
+Cas: "Law of physics"

+Dean: "How can I get you back, the whole normal complete you, not pieces of glimpses here and there" Cas: "I don't know" don't know if it's even possible, or if he really wants considering the risks on Dean

+Dean's solution: needs to separate Cas's true form from vessel, expel him then bound him again, banishing+summoning spell+holy fire circle

+first step: needs find Cas in real world again

 ### Chap.
-4 (Cthulhu)
+4 At the World's Edge (Cthulhu)

-> **Outline:** Dean drives around, keeps getting spooky feeling of continuously being watched, hears local legend of Cthulhu (humanoid, huge, tentacle, hundreds of meters tall) in Alaska, sees weird/astonishing aurora lights on sky, drives there. midnight, empty road, tear opens, sees giant Cas manifest in full size right in front of impala, wings+rings with eyes+trench coat, leviathans also come through the tear.
-Dean shocked/terrified/in awe then busy fighting, giant Cas kills them (easier than normal size but easily tired).
-Dean&Cas grab a few moments to talk/sync (the physics theory behind), Cas worries his reaction at first, Dean needs time to adjust, sees him for real now, rings with too many eyes, not react/communicate well.
+> **Outline:** Dean drives around, keeps getting spooky feeling of continuously being watched, hears local legend of Cthulhu (otherworldly god-like, humanoid, huge, tentacle, incomprehensible, hundreds of meters tall) in Alaska, sees weird/astonishing aurora lights on sky (abnormalcy is massive light & color in sky, beautiful, astonishing), drives there. midnight, empty road, tear opens, sees giant Cas manifest in full size right in front of impala, wings+rings with eyes+trench coat.
+Dean shocked/terrified/in awe.
+>
+> Dean&Cas grab a few moments to talk, Cas worries his reaction at first, Dean needs time to adjust, sees him for real now, rings with too many eyes, not react/communicate well.
 Cas sensitive, feel rejected/upset, afraid Dean disgust/fear his true form now, self-aware being monster.
-Cas gets weaker quickly for staying in this dimension talking for long, fighting against natural order, and with the tear more leviathans coming through.
-For Dean's safety and Cas's own exhaustion, Cas gets pulled back and tear closes. [both POV, Cas upset, self-aware]
+Cas gets weaker quickly for staying in this dimension talking for long, fighting against natural order, and with the tear more twisted light & colors, affecting/endanger the sky/air now, increased electricity/magnetism.
+For Dean's safety and Cas's own exhaustion, Cas almost gets pulled back again (almost give up fighting), Dean starts ritual before tear closes. [both POV, Cas upset, self-aware]

 #### draft notes

-tears are form when Dean yearns the most desperately -> first two cases are both when he's dying, third one is just because he's so lonely and missing Cas so much it's also killing him, inferred suicidal thoughts (?)
+tears are form when Dean yearns the most desperately -> first two cases are both when he's dying, third one is just because he's so lonely and missing Cas so much it's also killing him, the danger is inferred suicidal thoughts (?)

 ### Chap.
-5 (Ritual+reunion)
+5 Inside the Mind (Ritual+reunion)

-> **Outline:** Dean's idea (convey through pray): expel him (S04E16 Alastair's spell; separate true form with body) and immediately summon him back (S06E21 angel summoning spell; avoid true form going into heaven), let Cas possess him as vessel temporarily, use his own power fix his vessel's size, jump back into his body. talk through Ouija Board, Cas hesitates for risk of hurting Dean (possession+tear open with monsters coming) and he won't be there protecting him, doesn't mention also afraid of getting expelled and not summoned in time make him end up in Heaven, "might kill himself"
+> **Outline:** Dean's idea: expel him (S04E16 Alastair's spell; separate true form with body) and immediately summon him back (S06E21 angel summoning spell; avoid true form going into heaven), let Cas possess him as vessel temporarily, use his own power fix his vessel's size, jump back into his body.
+Cas hesitates for risk of hurting Dean (possession+tear open with monsters coming) and he won't be there protecting him, doesn't mention also afraid of getting expelled and not summoned in time make him end up in Heaven, "might kill himself"
 >
 > Dean insists trying, ritual works, Cas shares Dean's body but both awake, Cas use mojo to fix vessel (Dean witnesses, amazed, "so this is how it's like, internally" "that sounds so wrong but whatever") and ready to go back into it (Cas all the time quiet), Dean mentally apologize and tell him his true form is awesome before Cas goes back (talk in Dean's brain, both normal: "You really think that?"
 "Yeah, I do").
 Cas leaves Dean's body, vessel remains lifeless for a bit, Dean worries, then Cas back.
 Reunion, hug, problem solved, "Welcome back."